macch33s3/testingIssues/README.md

 - **Wombat Registry** This registry is the authoritative source for all wombat extensions, and accepted values.
 The draft for public comment is available [here](./archives/WPSA-bare-nosed-fact-sheet-2.pdf).

 - **Implementation Guides:** These documents enables tool developers to generate deliverabes that are fully compliant with wombat extensions, defined identifiers, conformity tags, and acceptable values.
 The drafts for public comment are available [here](./documents/).

+## Submitting Documents and survey reviews, etc.

+Please visit this [github-hosted web form](https://macch33s3.github.io/).
+When submitting, it will open up your email application.
+Also, be sure to fill out the fields.
+There is javascript to check the field inputs, but shouldn't bypass those checks!